Matt McChesney

-Matthew McChesney (born November 16, 1981 in Santa Cruz, California) is a former American football guard in the National Football League.
+Matthew McChesney (born November 6, 1981) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Colorado Buffaloes.
 He was signed by the St. Louis Rams as an undrafted free agent in 2005.
-He played college football at Colorado.

-McChesney has also played for the New York Jets, Miami Dolphins and Denver Broncos.
+McChesney also played for the New York Jets, Miami Dolphins and Denver Broncos.

 Professional career

 St. Louis Rams

 McChesney was signed by the St. Louis Rams as an undrafted free agent in 2005.

 New York Jets

 The New York Jets converted McChesney from a defensive lineman to a guard in the 2008 offseason.

 Miami Dolphins

 On November 7, 2008, the Miami Dolphins signed McChesney off their practice squad.
 He was placed on injured reserve on November 15 with a knee injury.
 On February 10, 2009, the Dolphins waived McChesney.

 Denver Broncos

 On February 12, 2009, McChesney signed with the Denver Broncos.
 He was placed on injured reserve on September 4.